Brother of Emma Hiddleston and Sarah Hiddleston.

 Very good friends with Chris Hemsworth.

 His father is Scottish.
-His mother is English, and has English, German and Welsh ancestry.
+His mother is English, and has English, and some German and Scottish, ancestry.
 One of Tom's maternal great-great-grandfathers was of German origin.

 Ranked #2 on Empire magazine's 100 Sexiest Movie Stars list (2013).